PCMaddin/powershell-binance-api/README.md

 # powershell-binance-api
 Repository for project powershell-binance-api
-This is a (not yet) Powershell Module for the Binance API
+This is a Powershell Module for the Binance API

 Requirements: